simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/fixed_translation_mapping/data_model.md

 ## `get_fixed_translation_str_if_exists` function docstring

-Get a fixed-translation string from a specified language key string if there is a mapping setting.<hr>
+If a mapping setting exists, get a fixed-translation string from a specified language key string.<hr>

 **[Parameters]**

 - `key`: str
-  - A target key string (source english string).
+  - A target key string (source English string).
 - `lang`: Lang
   - A target language.